 The Uni-X™ Single Port Access Laparoscopic System (Pnavel Systems, Cleveland, OH) is a single port with three working channels, which all accommodate specialized 5 mm laparoscopic instruments.
 The device is placed through an open access technique and requires a 2 cm fascial incision.
 Once passed into the abdomen, the port is anchored in place using fascial sutures that are placed before attaching the device to the patient.
 As with the TriPort™, the Uni-X™ has a separate valve port for insufflation.
 Once the procedure is complete, the port is untied and the specimen is removed through the initial incision[6].
-The GelPOINT system from Applied Medical accommodates varying abdominal walls and incision sizes, provides continuous access and ensures improved articulation of 5 mm to 12 mm instruments.
+The GelPOINT system from Applied Medical accommodates varying abdominal walls and incision sizes, provides continuous access and ensures improved articulation of 5 to 12 mm instruments.
 The Alexis wound protector/retractor offers atraumatic retraction and protection, maintains moisture at the incision site, while providing convenient extracorporeal resection and specimen retrieval.
 The SILS™ Port designed by Covidien consists of a blue flexible soft-foam port, with access channels for three cannulae.
-The 5 mm cannula may be interchanged at any time during the procedure with a 5 mm to 12 mm cannula.
+The 5 mm cannula may be interchanged at any time during the procedure with a 5 to 12 mm cannula.
 The SILS™ Port will adapt its configuration to the size of the cannulae while maintaining pneumoperitoneum (Figure 3).
 We have utilized in all our patients the SILS™ Port (Covidien, Tyco Health Care).
 It is our preferential access devise for all LESS surgeries.
 It is foam port that expands after insertion to prevent air leakage.
 It is significantly cheaper compared with the others at least on the Israeli market.
 The access port is easy inserted via 2 cm incision which is performed within umbilicus.
 During the procedure the 5 mm trocars can be easily replaced by 10-12 mm trocars during surgery when is needed.

 Hand instruments